Freeman Army Airfield: First Air Force

 On 1 February 1945 plans were changed by HQ Army Air Forces and Freeman Field was not to be inactivated.
 Jurisdiction of the facility was transferred to First Air Force as an Operational Training airfield.
 Throughout World War II, continued pressure from African-American civilian leaders led the Army to allow blacks to train as members of bomber crews, a step that opened many more skilled combat roles to them.
 In response to this pressure, the mission of the base was changed to training black airmen for B-25 Mitchell medium bomber crews.

 On 15 January 1944, the 477th Bombardment (later Composite) Group was activated to train African-American aviators on B-25s at Selfridge Field near Detroit, Michigan.
 On 5 May possibly out of fear of a repeat of the summer 1943 race riot in nearby Detroit, the 477th was abruptly relocated to Godman Field at Fort Knox, Kentucky.

-Godman's was not suitable for B-25 training and to accommodate the 477th, two of the squadrons, the 618th and 619th Bombardment Squadron were moved to Atterbury Army Airfield, Indiana, in August 1944 for training.
-In March 1945 the 477th reached its full combat strength and the two squadrons in training at Atterbury were moved to Freeman Field to consolidate with the 616th and 617th Bombardment Squadrons that were moved to Freeman from Godman.
+Facilities and runways at Godman AAF were not suitable for B-25 training and to accommodate the full compliment of the four squadrons of the 477th, thus two of the squadrons, the 618th and 619th Bombardment Squadron were moved to Atterbury Army Airfield, Indiana, in August 1944 for training.
+In March 1945 the 477th reached its full combat strength and the two squadrons in training at Atterbury were moved to Freeman Field to consolidate with the 616th and 617th Bombardment Squadrons that had previously been moved to Freeman from Godman.
 The entire group was assembled for final group training at Freeman and it was scheduled to deploy overseas in into combat on 1 July.